EldenRingQuestGiver/EldenRingQuestLog/README.md

-# Elden Ring Merchant Mod
+# Elden Ring Quest Log

 A mod for Elden Ring that allows to check on the progress for all quests done so far.